-Cluster: RepositoriesPhorge User Documentation (Cluster Configuration)
+Cluster: RepositoriesPhorge Administrator and User Documentation (Cluster Configuration)

 Configuring Phorge to use multiple repository hosts.

 If you use Git, you can deploy Phorge with multiple repository hosts, configured so that each host is readable and writable.
 The advantages of doing this are:

 - you can completely survive the loss of repository hosts;